descriptinc/BackgroundMusic/README.md

 <!-- vim: set tw=120: -->

-# CleanShot Driver
+# Descript Loopback Audio Driver

-CleanShot Driver is a fork of BGMDriver from [Background Music](https://github.com/kyleneideck/BackgroundMusic).
+Descript Loopback Audio Driver is a fork of BGMDriver from [Background Music](https://github.com/kyleneideck/BackgroundMusic).
 Below is the original README.

 ---